4d/docs/website/translated_docs/es/Concepts/classes.md

 ---
-id: classes
+id: clases
 title: Clases
 ---

 ## Generalidades

-The 4D language supports the concept of **classes**.
-In a programming language, using a class allows you to define an object behaviour with associated properties and functions.
+El lenguaje 4D soporta el concepto de **clases**.
+En un lenguaje de programación, el uso de una clase permite definir el comportamiento de un objeto con propiedades y funciones asociadas.

 Once a user class is defined, you can **instantiate** objects of this class anywhere in your code.
-Each object is an instance of its class.
+Cada objeto es una instancia de su clase.
 A class can [`extend`](#class-extends-classname) another class, and then inherits from its [functions](#function).

 > The class model in 4D is similar to classes in JavaScript, and based on a chain of prototypes.